jovo-community/jovo-community-plugin-timezone/README.md

 This plugin for the [Jovo Framework](https://github.com/jovotech/jovo-framework) `v4` allows you to easily add cross-platform time zone support including an overall default time zone if there is not a country-code-specific default.

+For the plugin that support Jovo v3, use [jovo-community-plugin-timezone](https://www.npmjs.com/package/jovo-community-plugin-timezone)

 ## Platforms

 The following platforms are supported: